-Part of a small archipelago in British Columbia's Strait of Georgia, Salt Spring Island has long been a haven for artsy and outdoorsy sorts, and a popular weekend for residents of Vancouver and Victoria.
+Part of a small archipelago in British Columbia's Strait of Georgia, Salt Spring Island has long been a haven for artsy and outdoorsy sorts and a popular weekend destination for residents of Vancouver and Victoria.
 It's also considered to be one of Canada's favorite vacation spots among lesbians, although plenty of gay men come to experience the island's tranquility and unassuming beauty.
 Throughout this wooded, hilly island of nearly 10,000 residents, you'll find artists' studios, several fine beaches, hiking and biking terrain, organic restaurants and cafes, and many fishing and boating opportunities.
-The gay-owned, reasonably priced Salt Spring Island Inn is one of the most inviting accommodations in the main community on the island, Ganges Harbor - it has a great restaurant and popular bar on-site as well.
-Secluded Suncrest Cottage is perfect for romance-seekers.
+The gay-owned, reasonably priced Salt Spring Island Inn is one of the most inviting accommodations in the main community on the island, Ganges Harbor.
+It has a great restaurant and popular bar on-site as well.
+Secluded Suncrest Cottage is perfect for romance seekers.

 04 of 10